Neonnaut/Neonnaut.github.io/README.md

 > A generator for interlinear glosses

-This is an input/output generator for aligning linguistic interlinear gloss, for the purposes of conlanging.
+This is an input/output generator for setting linguistic interlinear gloss, for the purposes of conlanging.
-It is built with HTML and JavaScript with jQuery and runs in your browser at https://neonnaut.github.io/ There are several markup options for displaying on different websites.
+It is built with HTML and JavaScript with jQuery and runs in your browser at https://neonnaut.github.io/ ;
+There are several markup options for displaying on different websites.

-Refer to the following documents:
+Refer to the following documents on setting interlinear gloss:

 https://www.eva.mpg.de/lingua/resources/glossing-rules.php